 I also work on reading aloud.
 We make audio recordings of them reading so that they can hear the difference when they read with understanding.
 I believe that if they read aloud monotonously and without understanding then when they read to themselves it must be boring too.
 Once they read aloud using the punctuation properly their writing also improves because they understand the need for structure.

 I also use Lumosity, which is a brain training site that was originally designed for adults.
 I have had great success in preparing for the computerized ISEB pre-test and the school specific tests.
-I use the BOFA website for them to do papers with me and for homework.
+I use Atom Learning and the BOFA website for them to do papers with me and for homework.

 I use the Usborne Encyclopedias as they link to fantastic websites.
 One pupil was particularly interested in history so we trained as Spartan warriors, invaded the monastery at Lindisfarne as Vikings and arranged the troops at the Battle of Waterloo.
 He really loved it.